We totally get it, you’re going to Disney World and you want to do all the BEST things!

 Corn Dog Nuggets

-If you want to stop by and grab an order to test them out for yourself, they’ll cost you $6.99, which isn’t a bad deal for most of a meal!
+If you want to stop by and grab an order to test them out for yourself, they’ll cost you $10.29 at Casey’s Corner and/or Westward Ho!
+Note that they do come with french fries or a Cuties mandarin when ordered from Casey’s Corner.
 Want to plus that up even more?
-You can order a side of corn dog nuggs from Pecos Bill Tale Tale Inn and Cafe across the street as well — but order them with a $1 side of white queso for dunking!
+You can order up a $1 side of plastic cheeeeeese from Casey’s Corner for maximum corn dog nugging.
+In the past we’ve also seen $1 white queso available at Pecos Bill Tall Tale Inn and Cafe — check to see what’s available during your visit!

 Keep in mind that the total only includes getting one of each item on the list, so if you have a big group or want to try multiple Dole Whip floats or donuts, then you’ll need to budget more.
 If you’re looking for more snack and food recommendations from us, then make sure to stick around!
 We’re constantly visiting Disney World and reviewing the latest treats and all the restaurants, so you can trust DFB for the best Disney eats!